Convective Space-Time Chaos as a Dynamical Model of Deterministic and Stochastic Turbulence: Random input: noise-sustained turbulence, reliability, and spatial Lyapunov exponent

 \subsection{Synchronization by common noise and reliability}

 As discussed in Section~\ref{sec:tcle}, in the regimes of noise-sustained turbulence (Section~\ref{sec:nst}), the usual temporal LE is negative.
 This allows for application of the concept of synchronization by common noise~\cite{Pikovsky-84,Pikovsky-84a,Pikovsky-Rosenblum-Kurths-01,Goldobin-Pikovsky-04,Goldobin-Pikovsky-05a} to these regimes.
 This effect appears if the same noise drives two identical systems.
 Then, due to symmetry, a regime exists where the states of two systems coincide identically.
-The stability of this synchronous state is governed by the usual temporal LE.
+The usual temporal LE governs the stability of this synchronous state.
 If it is negative, the synchronous state is stable, and typically establishes after some transient if the initial conditions of the two driven systems are different.

 Application of this concept to models \eqref{eq:ks1} and \eqref{eq:ca} implies that if two identical replicas of NHKS equation \eqref{eq:ks1} or of the chain of amplifiers \eqref{eq:ca} are driven by the same noisy forcing, then the states of these replicas will be identical.